Clinical Pharmacology and TherapeuticsMedicine and Medical Science

 Ph.D.
 Professor Tomohiro Terada

-The aim of our laboratory is to contribute to the provision of pharmaceutical care with safety and high quality by 1) promoting individualization and optimization of drug therapy (Drug Fostering and Evolution), 2) to identify the mechanisms and molecules involved in the development of diseases and adverse drug reaction, and to propose new therapeutic and preventive drugs (Drug development), and 3) disseminating new evidence on pharmacist services.
-To this end, we are promoting so-called “Reverse Translational Research” (Fig. 1).
+Our laboratory aims to contribute to the provision of pharmaceutical care with safety and high quality by 1) promoting individualization and optimization of drug therapy (Drug Fostering and Evolution), 2) identifying the mechanisms and molecules involved in the development of diseases and adverse drug reaction, and to propose new therapeutic and preventive drugs (Drug development), and 3) disseminating new evidence on pharmacist services.
+To this end, we are promoting so-called "Reverse Translational Research" (Fig. 1).
 We are convinced that the logical thinking and sense acquired through research will enable us to break new ground as clinical pharmacists.

 Lab Website